 The Opposite of Dolce Far Niente

 When I worked as a managing editor in California, the hours I kept were long and fast-paced.
 When I got home at night, usually around 8:00 or 9:00 p.m., I was tired and hungry.
-My food choices were not always the best.
-I relaxed for a couple of hours, actually did a little work every night because our web content published on a timer, and then I did it all again the next day.
+My food choices were not always the best, I relaxed for a couple of hours, actually did a little work every night at 9:00 because that was when our website refreshed, and then I did it all again the next day.

 When I finally took some time off, I was so wound up I would get easily bored and not know what to do with myself.
 I had trouble relaxing.
 I had forgotten how to spend time not working.